Safe to use in almost any inner organ

 Source (22G): Wioletta Mista, Leszek Miszczyk.
 An evaluation of side effects after gold markers (Gold Anchor™) implantation to prostate gland in patients with prostate cancer.
 Onkologia Info 2011;8;2:110-111.

-We have not seen any complications from the use of Gold Anchors.
-On the contrary, the application process is much easier than for other fiducial markers, since with Gold Anchor we do not have to use local anesthesia – giving local anesthesia would be more painful than implanting the fine needle marker.
+“The application process for Gold Anchor is much easier than for other fiducial markers.
+With Gold Anchor we do not have to use local anesthesia – giving local anesthesia would be more painful than implanting the fine needle marker.

-We have between 5-8 patients per week and have never had any infections since we started using Gold Anchors in 2009.Oncologist Enrique Castellanos
+We have between 5-8 patients per week and have had almost no infections since we started using Gold Anchors in 2009 [see graph above].”Oncologist Enrique Castellanos

 Save lead time and travel